Lordmau5/SanAndreasAP/README.md

 - Spray tags, Ammu-Nation purchases, and side-activity levels all send checks.
 The Ammu-Nation menu shows what each slot contains; already-checked slots revert to selling their normal weapons.
-- Tag locations appear on the radar and map (nearest ones only, to keep the radar readable).
+- Collectible locations appear on the radar and map (nearest ones only, to keep the radar readable).
 Press **F8** in the pause menu to toggle them off
-- Client command `/tag <1-100>` highlights a specific tag on the radar so you can find it from anywhere.
+- Client commands `/tag <1-100>`, `/snapshot <1-50>` etc. highlight a specific collectible on the radar so you can find it from anywhere.
 - A respawning spray can with plenty of paint sits outside CJ's house.
+- A respawning camera sits outside Doherty Garage.
 - The game autosaves to **slot 8** ("Autosave: [mission]") after every story mission and side-activity completion.
 - On-screen notifications show items you receive and checks you send to other